You are here

 7) Will my property's assessed value increase if I repair or rebuild my home after Hurricane flood damage?

 No, as long as the repaired or rebuilt home does not exceed 110% of the structure’s original square footage.
 Under Florida Law, if a property is damaged or destroyed by misfortune or calamity after the damage or destruction occurs, the property owner may continue the homestead exemption.
 The calamity provision in Florida Law protects property owners from an increase in their assessed value following a catastrophe when repairing/rebuilding their property up to 110% of their original square footage.
-The owner must notify the Property Appraiser that they intend to repair or rebuild the property and use the property as the primary residence following the completion of repairs.
+The owner must notify the Property Appraiser that they intend to repair or rebuild the property and use the property as their primary residence following the completion of repairs.

 Visit our Repair or Replacement of Damaged or Destroyed Property due to a Calamity webpage for more details.